-My current passion is jewelry making, personal art, and artist trading cards.
+My current passion is jewelry making, art journaling and sewing.

 For jewelry making, I love working with freshwater pearls and gemstones.
 I usually create pieces for myself and wear them to test the quality and integrity of the piece, and the general reaction of the people who see them on me.
 My own brand of market testing, I guess.

-I am working on an art journal every day which I write about and feature in my personal blog, Pinay New Yorker.
-I am also embarking on a “Project Life” like project which I have termed Life 4×6 comprised of photos and journal entries confined to 4×6 prints.
+I have resumed working on an art journal every day which I write about and feature in my personal blog, Pinay New Yorker.

 My store, Gotham Chick is on Etsy.
 This has been a continuing journey for me and I hope to do bigger and better things with the shop this year.
 Part of that begins with reinventing this blog which is supposed to be a companion blog to the shop.